enparadigm/sharpsell-documentations/docs/platform/android/using-sharpsell-android.md

 data.put("country_code", "");
 data.put("user_meta", userMeta.toString())  // If you have user meta, pass those as a string.
-// data.put("user_meta", "") // If you don't have user meta then pass empty string as a value data.put("name", "Surya"); // Pass the user name who is trying to login data.put("mobile_number", "8888888888");  // Pass the user mobile number who is trying to login data.put("email", "test@test.com"); // Pass the user email id whoc is trying to login, if you were not maintaing then pass it as empty string
+// data.put("user_meta", "") // If you don't have user meta then pass empty string as a value data.put("name", "Test User"); // Pass the user name who is trying to login data.put("mobile_number", "8888888888");  // Pass the user mobile number who is trying to login data.put("email", "test@test.com"); // Pass the user email id whoc is trying to login, if you were not maintaing then pass it as empty string
 //Pass the below key to enable push notification to be recived on your device